Synchronization induced by directed higher-order interactions: Results

-Note that, since the generalized Laplacian matrices are asymmetric, the effective matrix $\mathcal{M}$ will also be asymmetric, therefore it will have in general complex eigenvalues, motivating thus the use of the complex parameter $\alpha+i\beta$~\cite{nota3}.
+Note that, since the generalized Laplacian matrices are asymmetric, the effective matrix $\mathcal{M}$ will also be asymmetric, therefore it will have in general complex eigenvalues, motivating thus the use of the complex parameter $\alpha+i\beta$.
 From the MSE, the maximum Lyapunov exponent $\Lambda_{\mathrm{max}}$ can be calculated as a function of the complex parameter $\alpha+i \beta$.
+Stability requires that $\Lambda_{\mathrm{max}}(\alpha+i\beta)<0$ where $\alpha+i \beta$ is any non-zero eigenvalue of $\mathcal{M}$.
+The same condition on stability can be also found when $\mathcal{M}$ is not diagonalizable, provided to consider an approach analogous to that introduced in \cite{nishikawa2006synchronization} for networks of directed pairwise interactions and based on Jordan block decomposition in place of diagonalization.
+Here, the crucial step is to identify the matrix, which in our case is $\mathcal{M}$, that provides the eigenvalues to consider in checking the condition $\Lambda_{\mathrm{max}}(\alpha+i\beta)<0$.

+The linear stability analysis that leads to Eq.~\eqref{MSE} can be carried out following steps similar to those performed in~\cite{gambuzza2021stability} for undirected simplicial complexes.
+These steps can be straightforwardly generalized to deal with undirected hypergraphs.
+Instead, for directed hypergraphs the asymmetry of the adjacency tensors must be taken into account.
+In fact, in this case, the adjacency tensors are not symmetric with respect to all their indices.
+However, the property \eqref{eq:semidir_def} still allows the derivation of generalized Laplacian matrices, extending the formalism presented in~\cite{gambuzza2021stability}.
+The interested reader can find the detailed calculations in Methods.

+{ Despite the formal similarities of the equations for synchronization in hypergraphs and simplicial complexes, we emphasize that in the two scenarios different dynamical behaviors can be obtained.
+For instance, due to the requirement that, given a simplex of order $d$, all the simplices of lower order included in it are present, the regions of synchronization are not identical in the two higher-order structures.
+An example of the different dynamics in the case of undirected interactions is provided in Appendix A, showing a larger region of synchronization for the simplicial complex.}

+{ A further important analysis would be to compare the dynamical behaviors of directed hypergraphs and simplicial complexes.
+However, at variance with hypergraphs, the definition of directed simplicial complexes is disputable.
+In particular, a crucial aspect to solve is how to deal with the inclusion constraint, establishing whether and how it can be extended to the case of directed interactions.
+An attempt in this direction has been made for oriented simplicial complexes \cite{millan2020explosive}, where it is highlighted that a simplex and its boundary can have either concordant or opposite orientation.
+The definition and the study of directed simplicial complexes are beyond the purpose of the present paper, and thus left as future work.}